daler/dotfiles/docs/vim.rst

     * - :kbd:`<leader>p`
       - Paste the contents of the OS clipboard into a formatted link as appropriate for the file type (ReST and Markdown currently supported) and puts the cursor in the link description.
+Note that this will *not* work to paste to vim on a remote server, unless you do tricky things with X forwarding, so consider it local-only.

 .. _plugins: